Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 - For alopecia areata or baldness, apply a paste made by mixing ash of Amaltas leaves with some goat's milk.
 This is very effective for loss of hairs from the scalp, eyebrows, and beard.

-- To treat piles, boil 10 grams each of Aamaltas fruit pulp, harad, and munakka and drink this decoction at bedtime for some days.
+- To treat piles, boil 10 grams each of Amaltas fruit pulp, harad, and munakka and drink this decoction at bedtime for some days.

 - In rheumatoid arthritis, a decoction of the pulp is taken with 2 grams each of dry ginger, harad, and giloy powders.